patrikx3/openwrt-insomnia/docs/create-from-scratch.md

   * Select all kernel module packages by default
   * Select all userspace packages by default
   * Set build defaults for automatic builds
-  * Kernel build options
-    * Compile the kernel with MIPS FPU
-      * ONLY For D-Link DIR860L B1

 For multiple Linksys WRT go back to and select what is you want

 * Target Devices (for now is only Linksys WRT Multiple)